AndreaScorza/messengerInst/README.md

 # messengerInst
 This bot forward the received message from instagram to a telegram chat

+To install the requirements

+pip intall -r requirements.txt

 add a .env file with <br>